Euro 2028: UK and Ireland bid to host tournament set for approval by UEFA

 There are nevertheless some major issues that need to be addressed if the UK-Ireland bid is accepted by the ExCo.

-The Casement project has been delayed by a series of legal challenges and is further complicated by the lack of a functioning Executive at Stormont.
+The Casement project has been delayed by a series of legal challenges and is further complicated by the lack of a functioning Executive at Stormont, the Northern Irish parliament.

 The redevelopment has also been hit by rising costs, with an original projected price tag from almost a decade ago of £77.5m now believed to have spiralled well above £100m.